-The legislation sets June 30, 2010 as the last date to make a claim against the Assurance Account.
+The legislation set June 30, 2010 as the last date to make a claim against the Assurance Account.
 Once all claims against the Assurance Account have been paid, but no earlier than July 1, 2011, any remaining funds will be transferred to the RSF.
-The UST Program and the 1¢ excise tax will be repealed once the RSF receives \$60,000,000 from the Assurance Account, or until December 31, 2013, whichever comes first.
+DEQ anticipates paying all claims during FY 2012.
+The UST Program and the 1¢ excise tax will be repealed once the RSF receives \$60,000,000 from the Assurance Account, or December 31, 2013, whichever occurs first.
 Any amount in the Assurance Account in excess of \$60,000,000 will go to the General Fund.